 The important thing to note is the stars are nice and round in the corners so the scope is performing very well!
 You can see this image at higher resolution here.

 Next up is the Double Cluster in Perseus.
 This data was captured on 4th December 2013, again from my back yard.
 This time though I used the IDAS LP filter and this has reduced light pollution light splatter very effectively.

-Star field pictures show errors in an optical system all too readily and I am very pleased the Tak came through this test very well I think, despite very mediocre seeing on the night.
+Star field pictures show errors in an optical system all too readily and I am very pleased the FSQ came through this test very well, despite very mediocre seeing on the night.
 Here are 30 minutes per RGB channel at 5 minutes exposures, binned 1×1.
 Higher resolution of this image is here.
 There is no luminance here at all.
 Also, no flats here since I mistakenly captured the flats at 2×2 binning as I normally bin 2×2 on RGB!
 Doh… Oh well, it still came out quite well with Pixinsight’s DBE tool to remove the vignetting.

 So, to sum up, I am very pleased with the scope so far.
 It is optically wonderful.
 It looks the part and I have great pride in owning it.
 The build quality is superb.
 The focuser is good and robust but has slight slippage that has taken the edge off a tiny, weeny bit.